Buda Castle: St Stephen's Room

 St Stephen's Room ("Szent István" terem), on the first floor of the Krisztinaváros wing, was one of the "historical rooms" of the palace, created by Hauszmann.
 Together with the Matthias Room and the Habsburg Room, they represented the three most important periods of Hungarian history.
 Saint Stephen's Room connected the new Private Royal Apartments and—through a very long passageway—the Old Royal Apartments in the Danube Wing.
 Its style evoked the age of the Árpáds, the first Hungarian dynasty in the early Middle Ages.
 The walls were clad with dark carved wood paneling.
 The most spectacular item was a large stone mantelpiece with Romanesque Revival architectural details and the bust of King Saint Stephen, the first king of Hungary.
 The room was furnished with medieval-looking metal chandeliers and heavy wooden furniture.
 It was completely destroyed in World War II.

-In 2016 however, the reconstruction of St Stephen's Room (as the first step towards the eventual reconstruction of the entire caslte) was announced.
+In 2016 however, the reconstruction of St Stephen's Room (as the first step towards the eventual reconstruction of the entire castle) was announced.
 After years of meticulous research and work, the room was accurately restored and it was opened to public on August 20, 2021.